phatblat/CompositeProject/presentation.md

 - help you understand Stack Overflow snippets
 - new tools to help debug builds

+^
+to help you understand what's going under the covers of Android Studio, use gradle directly on the command line in a Terminal window

 ---

 ## github.com/phatblat/CompositeProject

 ^
+I've worked up a companion project for this talk
 My bot will paste that URL into Slack

 ---